daxzio/cocotbext-dvi/README.md

 * `frame_finished(num)`: Return then a full number of image, `num`, image, frames, has been received. `num` default `1`

 ## DVI

+DVI, Digitial Visual Interface, is the video interface format used in HDMI.
+It is comprised of a low speed clock, Pixel Clock, and a high speed (5x) data channel, TMDS Clock, typically 3 bits wide (one channel for each color, RGB).
+Both the clock and the data signals are differentially encoded for EMI purposes.
+In simulation land this is redundant, however the module can supply and/or detect differential signals on the DVI bus.

+Pixel or RGB data is the source, each clock cycle generates 1 pixel, or 8 bits of data per color.
+This is RGB888.
+Each color has one differential pair on the data channel for transmission.

+The 8 bits of the color  are encoded  using the [TMDS](https://en.wikipedia.org/wiki/Transition-minimized_differential_signaling), which generated 10 bits of data.
+These 10 bits are transmit on both edges of a generated clock, which is 5X faster than the clock being TX as part of the interface.

+There are two key clock signals:

+ * **Pixel Clock**: This clock determines the rate at which pixels are sent.
+ * **TMDS Clock**: This is the high-speed clock used to transmit the encoded data over the TMDS channels.

+The relationship between these clocks is tied to the TMDS encoding process.
+Here's how it works:

+ * **TMDS Encoding**: TMDS takes 8-bit RGB data and encodes it into 10-bit data.
+ * **Serialization and Transmission**: These 10 bits are then serialized and transmitted over the TMDS channels.

+This version of the DVI Driver is wrapped around the RGB Driver.
+Simiarly DVI Sink is also wrapped around RGB Sink.

 ### DVI Bus